 This can provide you with limited funds, especially when your injuries are significant.
 You would want to proceed with a personal injury lawsuit against the other driver in this case.
 Keep in mind that you have three years from the date of the accident to do so under New York’s statute of limitations.

 A serious car accident can leave you with thousands of dollars in vehicle damages, mounting medical bills, lost wages, and even permanent physical and emotional damages.
 If you were a victim in a car crash, even a minor one, you have legal rights to recover compensation for property damage, pain and suffering, emotional distress and more under New York law, and you should not have to worry about paying out of pocket for expenses caused by the accident.

 An insurance company may try to offer you a settlement within a few shorts days after the accident.
 One of the most critical steps you can take after a car accident that’s not your fault is to use caution before accepting any early settlement offers and consult an attorney before signing any documents pertaining to your settlement.

 It’s often difficult to know the full extent of your injuries, and their long-term effects, until many days, weeks, or even months after an accident.
 Don’t settle a claim until you are confident you are being fairly compensated for all of your injuries.

 If you were involved in an accident that wasn’t your fault and have experienced any of the car accident symptoms mentioned above contacting an experienced New York car accident attorney can help you understand your legal options and decide what course of action to take.

 Raphaelson & Levine has helped not at fault accident victims recover more than $500 Million dollars.
-If you have questions about what to do after a car accident that’s not your fault, or have questions about you legal rights and options to recover compensation call 212-268-3222 or contact us online to have an accident attorney at our firm review your case at no charge.
+If you have questions about what to do after a car accident that’s not your fault or have questions about your legal rights and options to recover compensation call 212-268-3222 or contact us online to have an accident attorney at our firm review your case at no charge.